Heritage properties: building works and development

 - minor works which the Heritage Council makes decisions about

-- major works which the Minister for Lands, Planning and the Environment makes decisions about.
+- major works which the Minister for Tourism and Culture makes decisions about.

 Work considered to be 'exempt' is set out in the Heritage Regulations.
 Read the law.